 • Join a Committee

 Food Service Committee: You are what you eat, so have a say in it!
-As a member of the Food Service Committee, you work with Gourmet Dining Services, administration and other students to influence decisions on nutrition, food quality, menu selection and service.
+As a member of the Food Service Committee, you work with Aramark Dining Services, administration and other students to influence decisions on nutrition, food quality, menu selection and service.
 Drop by one of the regularly scheduled Food Service Committee meetings, which typically take place in the dining halls during lunch, to ask a question or share a concern.

 Campus Safety Committee: You also have a voice when it comes to security.
 The Campus Safety Committee offers you the opportunity to meet and work with administrators from the campus Public Safety office to discuss environmental, health and safety issues.

-• Become a Resident Assistant (RA)
+• Become a Student Staff Member

-Resident assistants (RAs) are undergraduate students who live and work in Manhattan College’s residence halls.
+Resident Assistants (RAs) are undergraduate students who live and work in Manhattan College’s residence halls.
 RAs are assigned to a particular wing or floor in each residence hall and are responsible for:

 • Building community among students